ACSVMath/sage_acsv/docs/source/index.rst

 The package can be run in an interactive environment in the browser using `Binder <https://mybinder.org/v2/gh/ACSVMath/sage_acsv/HEAD>`__.
-See the :doc:`collection of examples <examples>` for a brief tour of the capabilities of this package.
+The :mod:`.asymptotics` module includes a collection of examples illustrating how this package is used to extract coefficient asymptotics from multivariate rational combinatorial generating functions.

 An article serving as an introduction to version 0.1.0 of the package and its internals can be found at [SageACSV23]_.